 Welcome to the author and editor blog of Moomor Publications which is the handle used for publications by Ian Moore-Morrans, Scottish-Canadian author, and Gayle Moore-Morrans, American-Canadian editor, writer and blogger!
-Pictured in our header is a photo of the books we have published with Ian as author and Gayle as editor and co-author of one of the books.
+Pictured in our header is a photo of some of the books we have published with Ian as author and Gayle as editor and sometimes co-author.
 On the shelf in back of those books are annual volumes of Esprit, the Magazine of Evangelical Lutheran Women published in Winnipeg, Manitoba, Canada from 1986 until 2010.
 Gayle wrote a number of articles in that magazine and served as its editor from 1997 until 2004.

 We are happy you have come here to check out our writings and to find out more about us.
 In a section “about the author and editor” from Ian’s book published in 2012, From Poverty to Poverty: A Scotsman Encounters Canada, he explains that we (by then both widowed) met in 2003 in a coffee house in Winnipeg and were quickly drawn into a conversation about the eclectic assortment of books that Ian had begun to write after retiring from many years working as a machinist both in Scotland and in Canada.
 He was fascinated to learn that Gayle was a magazine and program editor at the time and quickly started planning to woo and marry her and to make our marriage one of happily living together but also of happily working together.
 We are pleased to say that was a totally satisfying reality for over 15 years, until Ian’s death in February 2019.
 Go to the “About Us” page for more details.